 Even those who can afford more upscale accommodations can’t necessarily relax in peace.
 In October of 2018, two women were arrested for targeting men with expensive watches in Atlanta hotels and mugging them at gunpoint, along with four male accomplices.

-Security in Hotels Means More than Protection against Strangers
+Security in Hotels Means More Than Protection against Strangers

 Many violent crimes in hotels and motels occur between people who know each other — just as violence elsewhere is often committed by someone the victim knows.
 Perpetrators don’t always need to break into their victims’ rooms.
-Sometimes they’re invited, or sharing the same room in the first place.
-Many people assume that if a crime doesn’t take place in public areas or involve forced entry, it can’t be a case of negligent security.
+Sometimes they’re invited or are sharing the same room in the first place.
+Many people assume that if a crime doesn’t take place in public areas or doesn’t involve forced entry, it can’t be a case of negligent security.
 This is not true.

-Hard as it can sometimes be for a business (or person) to know when it is or isn’t appropriate to intervene in roommate squabbles or domestic disputes, that defense only goes so far.
+As hard as it can sometimes be for a business (or person) to know when it is or isn’t appropriate to intervene in roommate squabbles or domestic disputes, that defense only goes so far.
 Horrific situations can unfold directly under hotel management’s nose without any of the typical aspects of an intruder scenario, while still leaving no possible excuse for failing to notice and address them.

 Case in point, a 39-year-old cult member managed to hold both his own adult daughter and an unrelated 16-year-old girl captive in his Atlanta hotel room for five years.
 Between the two of them, he produced four more children, whom he starved, along with the teenage girl.
 The situation only came to light when the perpetrator himself took one of the children to the hospital, where she died of her malnutrition symptoms.
 Hotel security took no action whatsoever, with the company later claiming absurdly that they’d had no way of knowing there was anything wrong with the “relationship” between the teenager and her captor.
 She weighed 59 pounds and was unable to walk or speak when she was finally rescued in 2014 as a 21-year-old woman.
 The hotel was ruled liable for $13.8 million for her child’s death.

-Local Ordinances Can Help, Hinder, or Do Nothing at All
+Local Ordinances Can Help, Hinder, Or Do Nothing at All

 In 2016, the city of Norcross in Gwinnett County passed a new ordinance in an attempt to crack down on its out-of-control hotel-based crime rate.
 According to the Norcross police chief, the 14 local hotels were host to as many as one in three of the city’s shootings, armed robberies, rapes, sex trafficking incidents, and drug transactions.